bhallstein/TinyModel/Readme.md

         array('userid' => 12)
     );

-*Return value:* the number of affected rows, or `false` if the query failed, or an array of errors if the inserted values were did not match the field types specified as constants in the subclass definition.
+*Return value:* the number of affected rows, or `false` if the query failed, or an array of errors if the inserted values did not match the field types specified as the constants in the subclass definition.

 ## insert